Board of Directors

 Pleschette has been a member of the Junior League of Portland, since moving from Austin, TX in 2015.
 She has served as a Small Group Leader, Assistant Chair for Community Connections, two terms as Membership Director, Nominating Committee, two terms as Treasurer, President-elect and a member of the BIPOC Racial Justice Committee.
 She participates in board service with Friends of the Children and is the current board chair for Friends of the Columbia Gorge.
 She is a former Trustee on the Legacy Health’s Good Samaritan Foundation Board, and currently serves on the grants committee.
 She has served on the board of directors for the Ronald McDonald House Charities of Portland & SW Washington.
 In her professional life, she is a Regional Sales Director for Lenovo, and has spent over 26 years in the technology sector.

-She is a 2025 Portland Business Journal Woman of Influence honoree, The Junior League’s Top 40 Women Over 40 awardee, and an Association of Junior Leagues International(AJLI) Notable Woman.
+She is a 2025 Portland Business Journal Woman of Influence honoree, The Junior League’s Top 40 Over 40 awardee, and an Association of Junior Leagues International(AJLI) Notable Woman.
+In 2026, she became a American Leadership Forum Senior Fellow.
 Her hobbies include traveling, hiking, reading, wine tasting, exploring new restaurants, and nurturing life-giving relationships.

 #WhyIJL: I joined the league to learn more about the community needs of my new city through volunteering, and I had an interest in meeting others.
 I moved here with a remote position and worked from home.
 It has been an honor serving with JLP, and cultivating life long relationships with amazing women seeking impactful change.